* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 How to store cookies

-The bread helps keep the cookies soft by providing them with a source of moisture but won’t impart any smell or taste.
+The bread helps keep the cookies soft by providing them with a source of moisture, and it won’t impart any smell or taste.
+You can also use fresh orange peel or a slice of apple, but these might flavor the cookies slightly.

 Avoid keeping your cookies in the fridge because they will dry out quicker and start to taste bland.

-If you’re storing multiple kinds of cookies, store like cookies together, e.g. store dry with dry and moist with moist.
+If you’re storing multiple kinds of cookies, store like cookies together, e.g. store dry with dry and moist with moist, and keep any strongly flavored cookies separate.

 Can you freeze cookies?